ashansh/Space-X-SSR-Web-App/README.md

 ## Description

 The app is built using Space-X public api and is Server Side Rendered using Angular Universal.
+The app is deployed using continous integration on Heroku and Github.
 Please find the Lighthouse report attached.

 ## Development server